tacogator/gatsby-themes/gatsby-theme-blog-material-clarisse/README.md

   Gatsby blog theme for writers
 </h2>

 Launch a new blog with Clarisse template.
-Responsive design and minimalist styling.
-Suitable for long-form content or personal blog.

-Built with Material-UI.
+**Features**
+- Write post in Markdown or MDX
+- SEO-ready
+- Minimalist design with emphasis on Call-to-action
+- Tag/category support
+- Desktop and mobile responsive layout
+- Customizable branding & navigation
+- Material-UI

 Live demo: https://gatsby-theme-clarisse.netlify.app

-## ✿ Installation
+## ☕️ Installation

 1. **Create a fresh blog from scratch**